CaveVision0/CaveVision0-s_Advantage_PRNG/INSTRUCTIONS.md

 8. Whitespace for Contestant Separation    EMPTY STRING

 Notes:
 1. The amount of these unsigned int rows varies depending on how many advantages you have.
 Create 2 for each advantage.
-If you only have one advantage, you can delete the rows stated to be for advantage 2.
+If you plan on having one advantage, you can delete the rows stated to be for advantage 2.

 You're done with your input document now.